scarstacksolution/winVirtualMachine-rg-mktDp-eastus-prod-7yt56-IaC/README.md

       - run: echo ${{ steps.deploy.outputs.containerName }}

-- Observe the following areas/lines the file above pasted:
-        1. Line 22: WindowsVM_ARMTemplate.json is the name of your ARM Template file.
-        2. Line 26: winvmeastus7yt56 is used to definte the DNS Name label to be configured for the Virtual machine being deployed.
+- From the file contants above, "WindowsVM_ARMTemplate.json" is the name of your ARM Template file and "winvmeastus7yt56: is used to definte the DNS Name label for the Virtual machine being deployed.

-- NOTE: Other "parameters" that can be added in the YAML File for a Virtual Machine Deployment are: OSVersion, adminPassword, adminUsername, dnsLabelPrefix, location, publicIPAllocationMethod, publicIpName, publicIpSku, securityType, vmName, vmSize
+- Finally, parameters that can be added in the YAML File above for a Virtual Machine ARM Deployment are: OSVersion, adminPassword, adminUsername, dnsLabelPrefix, location, publicIPAllocationMethod, publicIpName, publicIpSku, securityType, vmName, vmSize.